-- Advising and acting for insurers in indemnity disputes, including claims on liability policies, industrial special risks policies, and first-party cover.
+- Advising and acting for insurers in complex indemnity disputes, including claims on liability and professional indemnity policies, industrial special risks policies and various types of first-party cover.

 Some of Chris’ recent work includes:

-- Obtaining a favourable judgment for a defendant in the County Court of Victoria.
+- Obtaining judgment for an insured defendant in the County Court of Victoria.
 The claim involved the supply of building materials which were allegedly defective.
-The proceeding against the insured supplier was successfully defended based on our construction of the warranties implied under the Goods Act 1958.
+The proceeding against the insured supplier was successfully defended based on our construction of the warranties implied under the Goods Act 1958 (Vic).
 Our client recovered legal costs.

-- Resolution of Supreme Court of Victoria proceedings involving a broken water main which caused millions of dollars of business interruption and property damage.
-We were able to implement a strategy which ultimately reduced our insurer client’s exposure by over $15m.
+- Resolving Supreme Court of Victoria proceedings against an insured plumber for a broken water main which caused millions of dollars of business interruption and property damage, ultimately reducing our insurer client’s exposure by over $15 million.